Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Uneven Wear Patterns

 Another indicator of tire wear is uneven wear patterns.
 Uneven wear can be caused by a variety of factors, including improper tire inflation, misalignment, or suspension issues.
 Inspecting your tires regularly for signs of uneven wear, such as cupping, scalloping, or feathering, can help you identify potential problems early on.
-Addressing these issues promptly can extend the lifespan of your tires and ensure optimal performance.
+Addressing these issues promptly can extend the of your tires and ensure optimal performance.

 Cracking or Bulging